ChimeraOS/gamescope-session/README.md

 `/usr/lib/os-session-select` to handoff the control of the session.
 If the file does not exist it will just exit steam.

-# License
+# License & Contributing

-I think this needs one, not sure which one but as long as you don't infringe any of the projects's linked here licenses this is licensed under the [WTFPL](http://www.wtfpl.net/).
+The project is licensed under MIT license.
 If you want to contribute, just do so and thank you.